Large cornice chunks below a ridgeline near the Sierra Crest on November 9th, 2022. Photo: Zeb Blais.

 7. Tell your friends where you're going and ski with partners.
 Given the increased hazards of early season skiing, and the potential to wreck your season, go out with friends to help you choose terrain and respond if you have a gear failure or injury.

 What else do you do to make your early season backcountry ski tours fun and safe?
-Drop us a line - we'd love to hear what tips you use to stay safe for early season backcountry tours!
+Get in touch - we'd love to hear what tips you use to stay safe for early season backcountry tours!